How can we help?

 You are here:

-• Steps when conditions are not met – “…otherwise do this”
+3. Steps when conditions are not met – What should happen if the condition is false?

 Step 1: Open the Logic Tab